 Good to know:

 - For support and requirements information for HDX features, see the System requirements article.
-Except where otherwise noted, HDX features are available for supported Windows Server OS and Windows Desktop OS machines, plus Remote PC Access desktops.
+Except where otherwise noted, HDX features are available for supported Windows Multi-session OS and Windows Single-session OS machines, plus Remote PC Access desktops.

 - This content describes how to optimize the user experience, improve server scalability, or reduce bandwidth requirements.
 For information about using Citrix policies and policy settings, see the Citrix policies documentation for this release.

 - For instructions that include editing the registry, use caution: editing the registry incorrectly can cause serious problems that might require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.